 The growing point of a corn plant remains about 1/2 inch below ground until about the 5-collar stage, which keeps the plant reasonably protected from the effects of above ground frost.
 Frost damage to corn is usually minor and limited to above ground plant tissue.
 Corn can easily recover from this type of injury early in its development and suffer no yield loss.

-When air temperatures actually drop to lethal levels (28°F or less) for more than a few hours, the growing point of a young corn plant can be injured or killed even if it is still below the soil surface.
+When air temperatures drop to lethal levels (28° F or less) for more than a few hours, the growing point of a young corn plant can be injured or killed even if it is still below the soil surface.
 The degree of lethal damage that occurs (even at 28° F or less) depends on your soil type and the amount of moisture in your soil.
 Corn plants in sandy soil or in very dry soil are more prone to freeze damage.
-Corn planted in low-lying muck areas may actually drop below the freezing mark quicker than other spots in the field.
+Corn planted in lowlying areas may experience lower temperatures than other areas in the field.

 The key requirement for assessing freeze damage is to be patient and to allow the plants to recover.
 While corn leaves may blacken and wither within a day after frost occurs, the true extent of plant damage may not be evident.
 After three to five days, surviving corn plants should be showing new leaf tissue expanding from the bleached or straw-colored whorls.
-If a significant portion of the population is obviously www.wyffels. com/ Agronomic Information/ Tools/Taking Plant Population Counts dead after this same period of time, then replanting may be justified.
+If a significant portion of the population is obviously dead after this same period of time, then replanting may be justified.